 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Moncler implements a traditional administration and control system, which ensures continuous dialogue between management and shareholders as follows:
+Moncler implements a traditional administration and control system as per articles 2380-bis et seq. of the Italian Civil Code.
+This system ensures continuous dialogue between management and shareholders as follows:

-• the external audit firm carries out the statutory auditing of accounts.
-It is appointed by the Shareholders’ Meeting and in accordance with the bylaws.
-As per the Civil Code, the external auditor operates independently and autonomously and therefore does not represent either the minority or majority of shareholders.
+• the independent auditors carry out the statutory auditing of accounts.
+They are appointed by the Shareholders’ Meeting and in accordance with the Bylaws, upon proposal of the Board of Statutory Auditors.
+Pursuant to the Civil Code, the external auditor operates independently and autonomously and therefore does not represent either the minority or majority of shareholders.

-The Chairman and Chief Executive Officer, Remo Ruffini, is also assisted in the definition and implementation of Group strategy by a Strategic Committee, which is tasked with advisory functions and bridges the main areas of the Group, ensuring consistency and the sharing of Moncler’s guiding values.
-In 2016, the average attendance at Board meetings was 88%.
+Chairman and Chief Executive Officer, Remo Ruffini, is also assisted in the definition and implementation of Group strategy by a Strategic Committee, which has advisory functions and bridges the main areas of the Group, ensuring consistency and the sharing of Moncler’s guiding values.